Rossy Aguirre

-Rosanelda Geraldina López "Rossy" Aguirre (born April 2, 1968, in Mexico City) is a Mexican actress and director.
+Rosanelda Geraldina López Aguirre, best-known as Rossy Aguirre (born April 2, 1968, in Mexico City is a Mexican actress and dubbing director.
 Aguirre began voice work (dubbing) at the age of 5, following the career of her mother, Rosanelda, who was also an actress.
-Her specialities are young women (ranging from tomboys to gentle ladies, but leaning more towards the first archetype) and young boys under the age of 16.
+Her specialities as voice actress are young women (ranging from tomboys to gentle ladies, but leaning more towards the first archetype) and young boys under the age of 16.